-The Three Creek Century consists of two ~50 mile loops and two ~25 mile loops which may be combined as you desire.
+The Three Creek Century consists of two ~50 mile loops and two ~25 mile loops which may be combined to create route of 25, 50, 75 or 100 miles.
 All return you back to the start point at the Penn Twp Fire Company.
+There is also the option of the 18 mile ride on the Cumberland Valley Rail Trail (no cue sheets needed)

 Routes are posted below.
 Printed cue sheets with more detail will be available at registration the day of the event.